LoopKit/loopdocs/docs/troubleshooting/pod-pairing.md

 <img src="../img/pod-rileylink-positioning.jpg" width="300">
 </p>

 The tray is not required for pairing, but it is an easy way to ensure close placement while maintaining the minimum spacing requirement.
 The important thing to remember is to position the RileyLink at least a pinkie finger's distance away from the *side* of the body of the pod and to position the RileyLink antenna *towards* the cannula (rounded) end.
-If the no response condition persists during subsequent **Pair** attempts, try adjusting the RileyLink position a bit and trying at least a few different times.
-Trying again with slightly different positioning can sometimes be enough for a successful pairing.
+If the "no response" condition persists during subsequent **Pair** attempts, try adjusting the RileyLink position a bit and trying at least a few different times.

+!!!info "**Don't give up too early!**"
+    There is a benefit to trying different distances from the pod to the RileyLink...so don't give up too soon.
+In fact, if you can...move rooms.
+Sometimes wireless devices in the same room could be interfering too.
+So, before giving up on a pod, make sure you move the RileyLink a bit and try a different room.

 ### What Happened?

 Assuming the RileyLink is ok, the most common cause of a pod failure is that Loop incorrectly "halfway" pairs with the pod due to some problems during the fragile pairing process, perhaps aggravated the placement of the RileyLink and the pod, wireless communications interference, and/or incorrect handling of some fault and retry conditions which is especially true in earlier versions of Loop.
 These pairing problems can leave Loop and the pod in a state where the only possible recovery is to start the pairing process over from the very beginning.

-## Pod Pairing Recovery
+## Pod Pairing Restart

 When you have a pod that continues to appear non-responsive after several retries **Pair** attempts while trying to properly reposition the RileyLink, it may be possible to recover by forcing Loop to start the pairing process from the beginning.
 This is particularly needed when running with Loop versions older than Loop v2.2 (April 2020) which are more susceptible to these types of problems.
 Loop v.2.2 has some improvements to the pairing code that should help reduce instances of some causes of pairing failures.